A Koopman framework for rare event simulation in stochastic differential equations: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work supported by the DARPA EQUiPS program, and by the United States Air Force and Air Force Office of Scientific Research under contract numbers FA8650-16C-7646 and FA9550-20-1-0397.
-We would also like to thank Kostas Spiliopolous, Paul Dupuis, and Jose Blanchet for their helpful advice and insights.
+This material is based upon work supported by the DARPA EQUiPS program through the United States Air Force under contract number FA8650-16C-7646 and by the Air Force Office of Scientific Research under contract number FA9550-20-1-0397.
+We would also like to thank Konstantinos Spiliopolous, Paul Dupuis, and Jose Blanchet for their helpful advice and insights.